stungkit/FastAPI-template/fastapi_template/template/{{cookiecutter.project_name}}/README.md

 This command exposes the web application on port 8000, mounts current directory and enables autoreload.

-But you have to rebuild image every time you modify `poetry.lock` or `pyproject.toml` with this command:
+But you have to rebuild image every time you modify `uv.lock` or `pyproject.toml` with this command:

 ```bash
 docker-compose build